php-ru/symfony-docs-ru/templating.rst

 You can also include assets located in your bundles' ``Resources/public/`` folder.
-You will need to run the ``php bin/console assets:install target [--symlink]`` command, which copies (or symlinks) files into the correct location. (target is by default the "public/" directory of your application).
+You will need to run the ``php bin/console assets:install target [--symlink]`` command, which copies (or symlinks) files into the correct location.
+(By default, the target is the ``public/`` directory of your application.)

 .. code-block:: html+twig